NWChemEx/libxc/README_GPU.md

 The approach taken here was to remove most of the pointers from `xc_func_type` by replacing them with fixed size arrays.
-This makes that `xc_func_type` contains all information needed on the device without any pointers.
-Then we build an array of `xc_func_type` with an entry for every functional.
+This makes that `xc_func_type` contains most information needed on the device without any pointers.
+In the function `xc_func_init_device` we build an array `xc_func_data_host` of `xc_func_type` with an entry for every functional.
+We also build another array `xc_func_info_data_host` of `xc_func_info_type` that holds a copy of all functional info for all functionals.
+Memory for copies of `xc_func_data_host` and `xc_func_info_data_host` are allocated on the device with the obvious names `xc_func_data_device` and `xc_func_info_data_device`.
+The pointers to the functional info in `xc_func_data_host` are changed to that they are correct on the device side by making them point into `xc_func_info_data_device`.
+After that `xc_func_data_host` and `xc_func_info_data_host` can be copied to their device counter parts `xc_func_data_device` and `xc_func_info_data_device`, and now all relevant data is available on the device.

 A new function `xc_func_init_all` initializes all functionals (`xc_func_end_all` finalizes all functionals).
-This function also creates a full table of all functional definitions on the device.
+This function also ensures that all relevant data is copied to the device.

-For the GPU implementation we can make use of the fact that the functional is fixed when `xc_func_init` completes.
-As we know that the functional is evaluated by a depth-first traversing of the tree we can flatten the tree into an array.
-This array can be send to the device in an small extension of the `xc_func_init` function.
-When we traverse the tree to evaluate the functional we just need to pass the number of the term to the device with every kernel invocation to pick the correct parameters.

-One of the things we need to do this is a function that take the functional identifier and returns the corresponding rank of the identifier in `xc_functional_keys`, and we need to store this rank in `xc_func_type` for easy retrieval (finding the rank during the functional evaluation is likely to be very costly).
+In order to make manipulating these tables of functionals easy a new function `xc_functional_get_rank` was created that returns the position of a functional in the `xc_functional_keys` table.
+This rank is stored in a new `xc_func_type.func_rank` field.

+## Mixing functionals

+A significant number of functionals consist out of a number of terms that are each functionals in their own right.
+Each functional term needs to be evaluated and added onto the total functional.
+In the CPU code memory for the functional terms is allocated.
+On the GPU such memory allocation operations are device synchronizing operations with significant performance consequences.
+Hence, in the function `xc_mix_func_offload` we assume that all the buffers for the results are twice as long as what is needed for the results alone.
+The second half of each array is used as the buffer to store the results for each term.
+This way the memory allocation is moved out of the functional evaluation.

 ## Building the code for the GPU